ctj12461/Blog/source/README.md

 # Declaration
 This website is owned by Justin Chen (ctj12461).
-**All articles, images and videos. are published as CC-BY-NC-SA except for special declarations.
+**All articles, images and videos are published as CC-BY-NC-SA except for special declarations.
 The source of the data must be indicated when reproducing or distributed.**